 As a mainly residential area, Southall has lots of junctions and crossings for pedestrians.
 Pay particular attention to your surroundings on roads like the A21, which can get busy with both cars and pedestrians crossing the road.

 Where we provide lessons in Southall

-Wherever you’re based in Southall, we’ll be there.
-Some of our top areas include:
+Wherever you’re based in Southall, an instructor will be there.
+Some of the top areas include: